bhandaru/OCP311-DevOps/05-lesson-interacting.md

-# Lesson Seven: Interacting With Your Installation
+# Lesson Five: Interacting With Your Installation

 The prior lessons build on each other.
 If there’s an issue along the way, it’s very unlikely the OpenShift cluster will be installed.
 All errors should be investigated, and many can be addressed in the inventory file.